 ^{4.} On Windows NT, the bubba executable is called "bubba.exe."
 Also, note that if you choose to use backslashes instead of forward slashes, they must be escaped in the Command field on Windows NT.
-For example, to run the bubba executable located one folder up from the folder specified in the Directory field, the command would be "...\bubba.exe ..\\...\dat\example5".
+For example, to run the bubba executable located one folder up from the folder specified in the Directory field, the command would be "..\bubba.exe ..\\..\\dat\\example5".

-ton, and Paradyn will start your application process.
-This step can take anywhere from several seconds to several minutes as Paradyn examines and starts your application, depending on its size, the load on the machine, network connection speed, etc.
+to several minutes as Paradyn examines and starts your application, depending on its size, the load on the machine, network connection speed, etc.